everett1992/bear-ballings/README.md

  - References many courses
    (Presented ordered, but order is ignored by the scheduler.)

+## Running the scheduler

+run `rake sample:schedule` to schedule all users in the database.
+Results are output to `output.txt`

 ## Api Endpoints

 | Url                      | Desc                                                                                        |